devajsanghvi15/devajsanghvi15.github.io/README.md

 * Faster loading time of compressed data
 * Less bandwidth is used

+**DSA Used, Design Technique and Performance Analysis**
+* Huffman Coding: Greedy approach, Variable-length encoding
+  * Time Complexity: O(nlogn) for building the Huffman tree, where n is the number of symbols
+  * Space Complexity: O(n) for storing the Huffman tree and encoded data

+code

 <br>

 **10. Securing User Data Using Hashing Algorithms**